steinar-flatland/mdfmt/README.md

 - CLI approach is convenient both for interactive use by authors/developers and for automated calls in publishing pipelines to ensure consistent formatting.
 - The following formatting features are supported:
   - Generates and maintains section numbers in headings automatically.
 In complex documents with nested sections, section numbers are important to help readers understand the hierarchical structure of the document.
 Section numbers in Markdown documents are difficult for authors to maintain manually, and Mdfmt provides helpful automation, calculating and recalculating section numbers automatically as new sections are added between preexisting ones.
-  - Maintains in-document links as section numbers change, with support for a couple of different ways of [slugifying](./docs/user/Glossary.md#slugification) headings.
+  - Maintains both in-document links and cross-document links automatically as section numbers change, with support for a couple of different ways of [slugifying](./docs/user/Glossary.md#slugification) headings.
   - Optionally autogenerates table of contents based on document headings.
 The resulting table of contents allows navigation to each section of the document.
   - Adds or removes line numbers to or from fenced code blocks, which can be useful when different rendering environments either do or do not automatically show line numbers.
   - Supports different strategies for managing newline characters in Markdown files, which can be tricky in a cross-platform environment.